ngjunsiang/laymansguide-src/season5/issue062/issue062.md

 **Next issue:** [LMG S5] Issue 63: Limitations of Meltdown and Spectre

 This isn’t even a fraction of 1% of what happens inside a CPU.
-It’s hard to convey just how complex CPU design is; it has gotten beyond the point that a single person can explain in full detail how every part of the CPU works.
+It’s hard to convey just how complex CPU design is; no single person can explain in full detail how every part of the CPU works.
 Much of the design and validation work is already being done by software, but it still takes a human to write the code that does the checking.

 Does it surprise you that a little hack like this can get past so many pairs of eyes?
 It really shouldn’t.